hanymamdouh82/gotrees/README.md

 - **Lowest Common Ancestor (LCA)**: Determine the lowest common ancestor of two nodes in a tree.

+- **Path To Node**: Determine all nodes from root node to a specific node..

+- **Path From Node To Node**: Determine all nodes from onde node to another node in the same tree.

+- **Path To Leaves**: Determine all pathes from root node to leaves inside the tree.

 - **List Nodes at Certain Depth**: Get a list of nodes at a specified depth in the tree.

 - **Building Trees**: Build trees from slices of data using a comparison function to determine parent-child relationships.